rfo909/CFT/doc/Doc.md

 seriously bad things.

-Code that sanity checks values before doing dangerous operations, can save you from killing the wrong database or VM.
-Plus it documents what you did.
+Functions will often ask you to enter data, and this means you need proper sanity checks before doing dangerous operations.
+Nothing ruins the day like killing the wrong database or VM.

 ## Non-critical tasks